-The GED exam measures skills and knowledge at the same level that may e expected of graduating HS seniors.
-The passing standards of the four GED tests are set in such a way that some forty percent of all high school graduates would not pass on the first try, so be sure to get optimally prepared!
+The GED exam measures skills and knowledge at the same level that may be expected of graduating high school seniors.
+The passing standards of the four GED sub-exams are set in such a way that some forty percent of all high school graduates would not pass on the first try, so be sure to get optimally prepared!

-It doesn’t matter whether you go register for a physical classroom course or that you sign up for a well-structured GED prep course over the internet, just make sure you’ll get all set to pass the four tests (one or more at a time, if you wish.
+It doesn’t matter whether you register for a physical classroom or sign up for a well-rounded GED online prep course; just be sure to get all set fast and pass the four GED subtests, one at a time, if you wish.
 To learn about the qualification requirements in Florida, see this page.

-The GED exam comes with four separate tests that are administered entirely on a computer and, in order to earn your GED diploma, you must pass the four tests in the subject fields of Math (Mathematical Reasoning), Literacy (RLA-Reasoning through Language Arts), Social Studies, and Science.
-All across Florida, there are numerous locations where you can get perfectly prepared for the Florida High School Equivalency Test.
+The GED exam comes with four separate subject tests that are administered entirely on a computer.
+The tests can be taken one at a time and in any order.
+They cover the academic fields of Math (Mathematical Reasoning), Literacy (RLA-Reasoning through Language Arts), Social Studies, and Science.

 As said before, to register for GED testing, you go online to GED.com, where you’ll have to set up your account on the MyGED portal.
 This is the location for registration, scheduling your test appointments, and making payments.

 There’s also a lot of information about colleges and universities and their academic offerings, what jobs are in high demand these days, what you can do after you’ve earned your GED, the entire test-taking process, and much more.
 Please note that accommodations need to be requested in a timely manner via the website GED.com.

 It’s All About YOUR Future